 Harford County adopted a Hotel Occupancy Tax, via Bill 14-035, for the purpose of expanding its tourism and tourism related activities.
 The legislation requires hotel operators within the County to collect a 6% tax from all occupants.
-All hotels within the County are required to register with the County Treasurer and remit the collected occupancy tax monthly.
+All hotels within the County to are required to register with the County Treasurer and remit the collected occupancy tax monthly.

 The audit approach focused on testing the key controls that address management's objectives.
 Our audit procedures included interviewing personnel, observation and testing as described in the table below.

-Process / Control Objective Scope of Review Revenue Reporting Monthly and Daily Reports occupancy reports agree to the revenue reported Reviewed a sample of monthly payments to confirm the total revenue reported was supported by the daily occupancy reportsAgreed reported amounts to the taxes that were remitted to the County Non-financial records support the revenue reported For a sample of dates, confirmed the daily occupancy reports were supported by Housekeeping and other records Tax Payments Tax payments are sent to the County on time and completely.
-Recalculated a sample of payments based on reported revenueRecalculate late fees, if applicable
+Process / Control Objective Scope of Review Revenue Reporting Monthly and Daily Reports occupancy reports agree to the revenue reported Reviewed a sample of monthly payments to confirm the total revenue reported was supported by the daily occupancy reportsAgreed reported amounts to the taxes that were remitted to the County Non-financial records support the revenue reported For a sample of months, confirmed revenue reported was supported by manual records and bank statements Tax Payments Tax payments are sent to the County on time and completely.
+Recalculated a sample of payments based on reported revenueRecalculated late fees, if applicable